Monday, January 29, 2024

 Zoologists have observed homosexual proclivities in animal species as diverse as baboons, giraffes, dolphins, anglerfish, mallard ducks and cats, among others.
 The Homo sapiens species is no different.

-Indeed, the more relevant question to be pondering upon is how is it possible for the entire humanity to be divided right down the middle into male and female genders?
+Indeed, the more relevant question to be pondered upon is how is it possible for the entire humanity to be divided right down the middle into male and female genders?

 Birth, influence of genes/environment, physical gender, psychological gender and sexual feelings are complex factors influencing the ultimate gender/sexual expression of an individual.
 This is reflected in the ever-increasing numbers of alphabets that are added to the acronym LGBTQ+ that indicates the gay community.
 Therefore, reducing gender/sexuality to a binary is a reductive exercise and betrays a lack of understanding of these complexities.